Official Cruelty-Free Makeup Brands in 2023

 K.V.D.
 Beauty (by Kat Von D)

-Creation of the tattoo artist with the same name, Kat Von D Beauty, this cruelty-free makeup brand stands out from all-vegan beauty companies out there.
+Creation of the tattoo artist with the same name, Kat Von D Beauty, this cruelty-free makeup brand stands out from all-vegan beauty companies.

 That’s primarily thanks to the active pro-animal welfare activism that made her loved by all conscious makeup lovers.

-Loved by animal organizations and consumers worldwide, the designer wants to make the use of cruelty-free makeup a daily occurrence, like brushing your teeth.
+Loved by animal organizations and consumers worldwide, the designer wants to make cruelty-free makeup a daily occurrence, like brushing teeth.

 With a wide range of ethical and vegan beauty offerings, some of the most wanted products are the ‘Shade and Light Eye Colour Palette.’